Eyelid Lift St. Louis

 Also, come to your consultation ready to discuss your specific concerns and outline your aesthetic goals.
-From this information, Dr. Rottler will be able to evaluate your candidacy for blepharoplasty and develop your personal procedure plan.
+From this information, our surgeons will be able to evaluate your candidacy for blepharoplasty and develop your personal procedure plan.

 Schedule Your Consultation

-If you’re interested in learning more about the eyelid lift procedure and how it can improve the aesthetic appearance of your eyes and rejuvenate the overall appearance of your face, schedule your personal consultation with Paul Rottler, MD, FACS.
-His professional staff in St. Louis will ensure that your experience is enjoyable, from beginning to end.
+If you’re interested in learning more about the eyelid lift procedure and how it can improve the aesthetic appearance of your eyes and rejuvenate the overall appearance of your face, schedule your personal consultation with Dr. Hulsey.
+Her professional staff in St. Louis will ensure that your experience is enjoyable, from beginning to end.
 To schedule your consultation, call 314-966-8880.
-To see the results of eyelid lift surgery for yourself, click the link below.
+To see the results of eyelid lifts surgery for yourself, click the link below.